You are here

 Pelvic Inflammatory Disease (PID)

-The most common symptom of PID is pain in the lower abdomen, usually on both sides.
-The pain may be crampy or a dull constant ache and it may be worse during sex, bowel movements, or when you urinate.
-Some people also have fever or chills, nausea or vomiting, lower back pain, abnormal fluid from the vagina (discharge), need to pee more often, and abnormal vaginal bleeding or spotting between periods.
+If you have PID, it is common to not notice any symptoms or to mistake your symptoms for a different illness.
+The most common symptom is pain in the lower abdomen, usually on both sides.
+The pain may be crampy or a dull constant ache and it may be worse during sex, or when you urinate or have a bowel movement.
+Other symptoms include:

 Tests and Diagnosis

-There are a few ways you can tell partners about STI testing.
-Some people want to tell partners in person, others want to tell partners anonymously.
-You can also talk to your health care provider about what ways might work best for you.
+There are a few ways to tell partners.
+You can tell partners yourself or anonymously.
+Talk to your health care provider about what is right for you.